pmem/ndctl/ndctl-enable-region.md

 # DESCRIPTION

-A generic REGION device is registered for each PMEM range or BLK-aperture set.
+A generic REGION device is registered for each PMEM range / interleave-set.
 LIBNVDIMM provides a built-in driver for these REGION devices.
-This driver is responsible for reconciling the aliased DPA mappings across all regions, parsing the LABEL, if present, and then emitting NAMESPACE devices with the resolved/exclusive DPA-boundaries for the nd_pmem or nd_blk device driver to consume.
+This driver is responsible for parsing namespace labels and instantiating PMEM namespaces for each coherent set of labels.

 # OPTIONS